-NDAA FY 2017 Section Summary ~~~~~ (E) monitor on a monthly basis complaints by beneficiaries with respect to network adequacy and the availability of health care providers; (F) establish requirements for mechanisms to monitor the responses to complaints by beneficiaries; (G) establish mechanisms to evaluate the quality metrics of the network providers established under section 728; (H) include any recommendations for legislative action the Secretary determines necessary to carry out the plan; and (I) include any other elements the Secretary determines appropriate.
+NDAA FY 2017 Section Summary (E) monitor on a monthly basis complaints by beneficiaries with respect to network adequacy and the availability of health care providers; (F) establish requirements for mechanisms to monitor the responses to complaints by beneficiaries; (G) establish mechanisms to evaluate the quality metrics of the network providers established under section 728; (H) include any recommendations for legislative action the Secretary determines necessary to carry out the plan; and (I) include any other elements the Secretary determines appropriate.
 Section 702.
 Beginning October 1, 2018, the Director of the Defense Health Agency shall be responsible Reform of for the administration of each military medical treatment facility, including with respect to- administration (1) Budgetary matters; of Defense (2) Information technology; Health Agency (3) Health care administration and management; and military (4) Administrative policy and procedure; medical (5) Military medical construction; and treatment facilities (6) Any other matters the Secretary of Defense determines appropriate.
 The commander of each military medical treatment facility shall be responsible for- (1) Ensuring the readiness of the members of the armed forces and civilian employees at such facility; and (2) Furnishing the health care and medical treatment provided at such facility.
 In addition to the other duties of the Director of the Defense Health Agency, the Director shall coordinate with the Joint Staff Surgeon to ensure that the Director most effectively carries out the responsibilities of the Defense Health Agency as a combat support agency.
 Section 704.
-The Secretary of Defense shall ensure that military medical treatment facilities, at locations Access to the Secretary determines appropriate, provide urgent care services for members of the armed urgent and forces and covered beneficiaries until 11:00 p.m. each day. primary care Torces and covered beneficiaries until 11.00 p.m. each day. under With respect to areas in which a military medical treatment facility covered by paragraph (1) TRICARE is not located, the Secretary shall ensure that members of the armed forces and covered program beneficiaries may access urgent care clinics through the health care provider network under the TRICARE program.
+The Secretary of Defense shall ensure that military medical treatment facilities, at locations Access to urgent and the Secretary determines appropriate, provide urgent care services for members of the armed forces and covered beneficiaries until 11:00 p.m. each day. primary care under TRICARE program With respect to areas in which a military medical treatment facility covered by paragraph (1) is not located, the Secretary shall ensure that members of the armed forces and covered beneficiaries may access urgent care clinics through the health care provider network under the TRICARE program.
 The Secretary shall ensure that primary care clinics at military medical treatment facilities are available for members of the armed forces and covered beneficiaries between the hours determined appropriate under paragraph (2), including with respect to expanded hours described in subparagraph (B) of such paragraph.
-The Secretary shall determine the hours that each primary care clinic at a military medical The Secretary shall determine the hours that each primary care clinic at a military medical treatment facility is available for members of the armed forces and covered beneficiaries based on- (i) the needs of the military medical treatment facility to meet the access standards under the TRICARE Prime program; and (ii) the primary care utilization patterns of members and covered beneficiaries at such military medical treatment facility.
+The Secretary shall determine the hours that each primary care clinic at a military medical treatment facility is available for members of the armed forces and covered beneficiaries based on- (i) the needs of the military medical treatment facility to meet the access standards under the TRICARE Prime program; and (ii) the primary care utilization patterns of members and covered beneficiaries at such military medical treatment facility.
 Section 705.
-The Secretary of Defense shall develop and implement value-based incentive programs as Value-based part of any contract awarded under chapter 55 of title 10, United States Code, for the purchasing and provision of health care services to covered beneficiaries to encourage health care providers acquisition of under the TRICARE program (including physicians, hospitals, and other persons and managed care facilities involved in providing such health care services) to improve the following: support 1
+The Secretary of Defense shall develop and implement value-based incentive programs as Value-based part of any contract awarded under chapter 55 of title 10, United States Code, for the purchasing and provision of health care services to covered beneficiaries to encourage health care providers acquisition of managed care under the TRICARE program (including physicians, hospitals, and other persons and facilities involved in providing such health care services) to improve the following: support racing is involved in providing such nearly care services) to improve the following. aupport 1